kavishkagihan/Cannon/README.md

 `connect 1`

-5. Disconenct a host
+5. Disconnect a host

 You can simply disconnect an unwanted host with the 'disconnect'  command.The hosts number should be given as an argument.
-You can check the number of the host with 'list'

 `disconnect 1`